RealFevr/challenge/README.md

 - An admin one, responsible for managing players and trigger notifications
 - An user one, responsible for listing all the players and subscribing to notifications regarding some of them

-### The endpoints should enable
+### The API endpoints should deliver
 - crud endpoints for players
 - crud endpoints for notifications
 - subscribing notifications

 ### The models to implement are the following

-> feel free to implement all the othe models that you feel are missing
+> feel free to implement other models you think that could be missing

 - players:
   - name